 With 24MP, the Q Typ 116 offers a higher resolution than the D100 (6MP), but the Q Typ 116 has smaller individual pixels (pixel pitch of 6.00μm versus 7.85μm for the D100).
-However, the Q Typ 116 is a somewhat more recent model (by 13 years and 3 months) than the D100, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the Q Typ 116 is a much more recent model (by 13 years and 3 months) than the D100, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.